 How Making Connections Helps Your Child’s Memory

-As your child learns, he adds new information to what he already knows.
-His brain is continually reorganizing, adapting, and restructuring.
+As children learn, they add new information to what they already know.
+Their brains are continually reorganizing, adapting, and restructuring.
 In this post, we look at several ways you can organize information so your child is more likely to remember it later.